pablo-gar/cell_annotation_HCA/pancreas/apendix/data_retrieval.md

 ## Segerstolpe et al.

-Execcute the following in `./pancreas/data` to create `paper_alternative.loom` which will contain the paper's count matrix along with cell types
+Execute the following in `./pancreas/data` to create `paper_alternative.loom` which will contain the paper's count matrix along with cell types

 ```bash
 # pancreas_refseq_rpkms_counts_3514sc.tsv